hotschedules/gettingstarted/docs/rbc-cli.md

 #### new-app

 Creates a new app skeleton in /apps folder based on the type of skeleton app specified.

+Notes:

+* App name must be unique to the namespace.
+* The app's profile name is the same as the app name.
+* Once app name and profile name has been specified, it cannot be changed.

 ##### Signature